blurrycontour/zuul-gerrit/doc/source/admin/reporters.rst

 This reporter is used to store results in a database.

-A :ref:`connection` that uses the sql driver must be supplied to the reporter.
+A xref:`connection` that uses the sql driver must be supplied to the reporter.

 SQL Configuration